 You can use several ad spying tools and carry out research on the ads of your competitors to discover successful campaigns.

-In this post, we are going to share seven of the best native ad spy tools with you that can help you sharpen your affiliate marketing skills.
+In this post, we are going to share some of the best native ads spy tools with you that can help you sharpen your affiliate marketing skills.

 Using these tools, you can access advertising campaigns of your competitors.
 You can search for ad campaigns in differing categories using search criteria or metrics like gender, age, region, source, network, etc.